Christine Caine’s hurdles may seem insurmountable: She is a survivor of both sexual abuse and cancer. At 32, she found out she was adopted.

 - Christine’s organization A21 is currently helping 28 adult victims + 14 children in the US alone.

 - Learn more about A21 Campaign and 21 steps you can take to abolish slavery here.

 - Christine’s passion to help victims stems from being sexually abused for more than a decade during her youth.

 - You can rise above the adversity of your past and fulfill a life of purpose.
 That has been my story; hopefully, my past can give others a future.

-- The advent of the #MeToo movement: There is a wakening that this is not okay and realization that it is far wider spread than anyone thought.
+- The advent of the #MeToo movement: There is an awakening that this is not okay and a realization that it is far wider spread than anyone thought.